benhsz/parless/steps-to-implement.md

 Make parentheses that satisfy the right conditions appear as space characters.
 If these conditions are not satisfied, `()` will remain as `()`.

+Note: the conditions may need to be fine-tuned.

 For expressions formatted on a single-line, the conditions are:
 1. `(` and `)` are respectively the first and last characters on the line
 2. It is not a sub-expression.